-Associate Professor, Art History, Theory, and Criticism (2008).
+Chair, Department of Art History, Theory, and Criticism.
 PhD in Art History and Theory, 2003, Northwestern University, Evanston; MA in Design History, 1997 and BFA with honors in Graphic Design, 1991, University of Illinois, Chicago.
-Publications: Brillo Box Archive: Aesthetics, Design, and Art (Hanover: Dartmouth College Press, 2008); Relearning from Las Vegas (Minneapolis: University of Minnesota Press, 2008); "Modern Mind and Typographic Modernity in Gyorgy Kepes’ Language of Vision" in Chicago Makes Modern: How Creative Minds Changed Society (University of Chicago Press, 2012); "Optical Constancy, Discontinuity, and Nondiscontinuity in Eameses' Rough Sketch" in The Educated Eye: Visual Culture and Pedagogy in the Life Sciences (Dartmouth College Press 2012); "'From the Far Corners:' Telephones, Globalization, and the Production of Locality in the 1920s" in Global Design History (Routledge 2011).
+Publications – Books: Brillo Box Archive: Aesthetics, Design, and Art (2008); Relearning from Las Vegas (2008); Journals: Design Issues, Home Cultures, Design and Culture, Senses and Society, Visible Language, Journal of Design History, Journal of Visual Culture, American Quarterly.
 Awards: Graham Foundation Grant; Anschutz Distinguished Fellow in American Studies, Princeton University; Dartmouth College Humanities Institute, Postdoctoral Fellow.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.